 - Prepare your chicken by ensuring that the inner cavity is clean and giblets are removed.
 Place chicken on a clean cutting board.4 lb whole fryer chicken

-- Combine seasoning ingredients (paprika, garlic powder, onion powder, salt, pepper, lemon zest) in a small bowl and set aside.2 tsp paprika, 1 tsp garlic powder, 1 tsp onion powder, each, salt & pepper, 1 lemon
+- Combine seasoning ingredients (paprika, garlic powder, onion powder, salt, pepper, lemon zest) in a small bowl and set aside.2 teaspoon paprika, 1 teaspoon garlic powder, 1 teaspoon onion powder, each, salt & pepper, 1 lemon

 - Trim the tail from your chicken, if desired, as well as any excess fat.
-Stuff the lemon quarters into the body cavity, then coat the chicken with olive oil and rub the seasoning into the skin.2 Tbsp olive oil
+Stuff the lemon quarters into the body cavity, then coat the chicken with olive oil and rub the seasoning into the skin.2 tablespoon olive oil

 - Use kitchen twine to truss the chicken so that the legs and wings do not flap while rotating on the rotisserie function.